aged 15–19 have among the highest rates of reported invasive meningococcal disease in Canada.

 Travellers to sub-Saharan Africa

-Nimenrix is recommended before travel to a region extending from Senegal in the west to Ethiopia in the east (The Meningitis Belt).
+A quadrivalent meningococcal vaccine such as Nimenrix is recommended before travel to the region extending from Senegal in the west to Ethiopia in the east (The Meningitis Belt).

 Travellers with medical conditions

-You are at higher risk if you have one of the following conditions:
+You are at higher risk of invasive meningococcal disease if you have one of the following conditions:

 What is invasive meningococcal disease?